Importing Data

 )

-# Loading the data when the project starts
+# Loading data when launching the project

-data_source = "db", con = con
+import_dataset(omop_version = "5.4", con = con)

 /data/mimic-iv-demo/